thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 Download the dataset
 ---

 The dataset is publicly available at [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Gas+sensors+for+home+activity+monitoring), and contains recordings of a gas sensor array (see picture above).
+We kindly request that you cite our paper if you use our dataset (see [Relevant papers](https://github.com/thmosqueiro/ENose-Decorr_Humdt_Temp#relevant-papers) below).
 The size of the zipped dataset is _28MB_.

 Relevant papers